nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 ## Kafka Topics
-So you've succesfully created your first Kafka cluster and Kafka client machine.
+So you've successfully created your first Kafka cluster and Kafka client machine.
 Now go ahead and test you can access the MSK cluster by creating a topic, producing and consuming some sample messages confirming everything is working as expected.